 Input or referrals are always discussed with parents\carers and a joint approach agreed.

-The school has a counsellor on site for one day per week to help meet the emotional needs experienced by our pupils at different stages.
-The school’s chaplain is also trained and experienced in responding to the emotional needs of pupils.
+The school has a counsellor on site for two days per week to help meet the emotional needs experienced by our pupils at different stages.

 How are parents and pupils involved?

 Close working between parents and school is always important for successful outcomes and we encourage parents to contact school at any time to discuss concerns and queries.
 The appropriate member of staff will try to talk with parents as soon as possible to resolve issues.

 The school’s SENDCO is always available at Parents’ Consultation Evenings, but is also contactable at any point in the year to discuss issues relating to SEND.

 Parents of pupils with EHC plans will visit school at least once per year for the formal annual review of their child’s SEND, but it is not unusual for other visits to take place for interim reviews or as issues arise.

 Assessments are completed regularly on academic progress and approach to learning.
 Results are communicated to parents regularly.
 Feedback is encouraged from parents and followed up in school.

 Pupils are consulted about any interventions in school in which they will be taking part.
 They will know who to talk with if they want to discuss it further.
 Pupils with EHC plans, or other levels of need, are encouraged to attend their review meetings so that they are involved in their own learning process.